SH-89C

 Bamboo pullover (plant dyed)

-Bamboo is a strong fiber, but as it is too short to be spun as it is, it is mixed with cotton and spun, and the resulting yarn is used for the warp and weave of the fabric.
-Bamboo fiber is different from rayon produced by the viscose method, which is an environmentally hazardous process, and is still labeled as bamboo.
+Bamboo is a strong fibre, but as it is too short to be spun as it is, it is mixed with cotton and spun, and the resulting yarn is used for the warp and weave of the fabric.
+Bamboo fibre is different from rayon produced by the viscose method, which is an environmentally hazardous process, and is still labelled as bamboo.
 (For details, see the link to the outer fabric raw materials below.)
 The yarn has natural irregularities, does not stick to the skin, and the firmness of the bamboo lasts for a long time, making it comfortable to wear, especially in midsummer.

 - Outer Fabric Blend Ratio

-- 55% vegetable fiber (bamboo), 45% cotton
+- 55% vegetable fibre (bamboo), 45% cotton

 - Outer Fabric Material